facebookresearch/Private-ID/README.md

 * Delegated Private Matching for Compute with Secure Shuffling (DSPMC): `docker compose --profile dspmc up`

 By default, this will create datasets of 10 items each.
 To run with bigger datasets set the `ENV_VARIABLE_FOR_SIZE` environment variable.
 For example: `ENV_VARIABLE_FOR_SIZE=100 docker compose --profile dpmc up` will run DPMC with datasets of 100 items each.

+Note, to run on an ARM machine modify the Dockerfile and add `--platform=linux/amd64` to the two `FROM` lines (e.g., `FROM --platform=linux/amd64 rust:latest AS build`, `FROM --platform=linux/amd64 debian:stable-slim AS privateid`).

 ## Private-ID